linuxboot/heads-wiki/Installing-and-Configuring/install-os.md

 (Credit to [https://www.pavelkogan.com/2015/01/25/linux-mint-encryption/](https://www.pavelkogan.com/2015/01/25/linux-mint-encryption/)
  for this trick).

-Installing Qubes
+Installing Qubes 4.1
 ===

 ![Heads splash screen]({{ site.baseurl }}/images/Heads_splash_screen.jpg)

-Plus in the USB stick with the R4.0 install media into one of the USB port and boot into USB mode (hit 'u' at the prompt), then boot using this option:
+Plug in the USB stick with the R4.0 install media into one of the USB port and boot into USB mode (hit 'u' at the prompt), then boot using this option:

 ```text